Dealing with endless requests and entitled attitudes? Help your child move from ungrateful to appreciative with these expert tips.

 But luckily, there are a few remedies.

-If you’ve inadvertently given your child a sense of entitlement, if you’re starting to notice ungrateful behavior, or if you’re just worn down by endless negotiating, try one of these strategies to get your child back on track.
+So if you’re worried you may have inadvertently given your child a sense of entitlement, if you’re starting to notice ungrateful behavior, or if you’re just worn down by endless negotiating, try using one of these strategies to get your child back on track.